-Having travelled to work under a carpet of dark clouds observing that this is probably the worst the great British outdoors can get in terms of wet dirty roads and gloomy landscapes.
-I walked into the office to see a beautiful array of colourful tulips, quite simply placed in a decorated jar, on a shelving unit.. they immediately lifted my spirits and prompted a discussion in the office about the whereabouts of these bright and cheerful flowers!
-I soon learnt that one of the team members had brought them in as it was his Birthday – his reason being, instead of bringing in sugary fatty cakes and treats, he would fill the office with joy in a different way!
+I traveled to work under a carpet of dark clouds observing that this is probably the worst the great British outdoors can get in terms of wet dirty roads and gloomy landscapes.
+I then walked into the office to see a beautiful array of colourful tulips, quite simply placed in a decorated jar, on a shelving unit.
+They immediately lifted my spirits and prompted a discussion in the office of the whereabouts of these bright and cheerful flowers!
+I soon learned that one of the team members had brought them in as it was his Birthday!
+His reason being, instead of bringing in sugary fatty cakes and treats, he would fill the office with joy in a different way!

-It very quickly became apparent that the benefits are endless… “reduces stress and aids relaxation; improves innovative thinking; boosts creativity and memory; increases problem solving and ideas, boosts mental wellbeing; helps with healing” and so the list went on!
-I was quite surprised at the extensive research that’s been carried out as to whether flowers have positive effects and how wonderful that again and again I read that they did!
+It very quickly became apparent that the benefits are endless!
+They can “reduce stress and aid relaxation; improve innovative thinking; boost creativity and memory; increase problem solving and ideas, boost mental wellbeing; help with healing” and so the list went on!
+I was quite surprised at the extensive research that’s been carried out as to whether flowers have positive effects and how wonderful that, again and again, I read that they did!

 One particular research study by the Texas A&M University research team explored the link between flowers and plants in the workplace environment and workplace productivity.
 The findings were that both women and men who were exposed to flowers and plants in an office environment exhibited more innovative thinking, generating more ideas and solutions to problems.
 Whilst males generated 15% more ideas, females generated more creative, flexible solutions to problems when flowers and plants were present.